wmclt/CV-Flask/README.md

 # CV-Flask

 This project is to create a *static* website in which I can showcase my CV.
-I use Flask as general framework, Flask-Flatpages to allow the content to be written in Markdown and automatically converted to html and css, and finally Frozen-Flask to be able to build the application by turning everything into static files.
+I use Flask as minimalistic framework that allows to write very concisely web apps and plays nicely with a bunch libraries.
+Flask-Flatpages is one such library that allows to write content in Markdown and have it automatically converted to the equivalent html.
+Finally, Frozen-Flask can be used to "build" static Flask applications, turning everything into a collection of static html/css files that can be put on a web server (Tomcat, python) without needing additional technologies.

-The structure of the project makes a distinction between the templates, which encode the structure of webpages in HTML + Jinja2 (a templating language), and the pages, which contain the content of webpages written in Markdown language.
+The structure of the project makes a distinction between **templates**, which encode the **structure** of webpages in HTML + Jinja2 (a templating language), and the **pages**, which contain the **content** of webpages written in Markdown language.
+Templates are filled with the content of pages, hence there should always be more pages than templates.

 ## IDEA